Description

 - Sharp contemporary bond pattern: Boston Brick produces clean geometric mortar lines with consistent joint widths across every sheet, delivering the linear aesthetic that suits modern facades — noticeably crisper than the stretcher-bond irregularity of the companion London pattern.

-- Reusable polymer template: Each sheet is moulded from durable polymer that cleans and repositions across the wall, so 15 sheets keep workflow continuous on a full elevation while earlier sheets are recovered for the next pass — no separate stencil needed per square metre.
+- Reusable polymer template: Each sheet cleans and repositions across the wall, so 15 sheets keep workflow continuous on a full elevation while earlier sheets are recovered for the next pass — no separate stencil needed per square metre.

-- Fraction of the weight of real brick: A stencilled render facade adds 2–3 mm of material to the wall compared to 15–25 mm and significant structural weight for brick slips — no additional lintels, foundations, or structural calculations even over lightweight EWI insulation systems.
+- A fraction of the weight of real brick: A stencilled facade adds 2–3 mm of material against 15–25 mm and significant structural weight for brick slips — no additional lintels, foundations, or structural calculations even over lightweight EWI insulation.

-- 12 colours from one stencil pattern: The same Boston Brick template produces a warm cottage character in Ravenna Red, a modern industrial edge in Java Graphite, or a coastal elegance in Dominicana Beige — choose colour independently of pattern across the factory-mixed Visage palette.
+- 12 colours from one pattern: The same Boston template produces a warm cottage character, a modern industrial edge, or a coastal elegance across the factory-mixed Visage palette — colour chosen independently of pattern.

-- Compatible across any prepared substrate: The stencils work over EWI build-ups (EPS or mineral wool with cured reinforced basecoat), directly rendered masonry, concrete, cement plaster, and gypsum board — usable on new builds, retrofits, garden walls, and boundary fences alike.
+- Compatible across any prepared substrate: The stencils work over EWI build-ups (EPS or mineral wool with cured reinforced basecoat), directly rendered masonry, concrete, cement plaster, and gypsum board alike.

-- Sealable for 8–12 year maintenance-free interval: Finishing the completed pattern with an Atlas Bejca sealer locks colour depth and adds long-term UV and weather protection, extending the maintenance-free interval to 8–12 years on sheltered elevations — a programme advantage real brick slips cannot match without joint repointing cycles.
+- Sealable for an 8–12 year maintenance-free interval: Finishing the pattern with an Atlas Bejca sealer locks colour depth and adds long-term UV and weather protection, a programme advantage real brick slips cannot match without joint repointing cycles.

 Technical Specifications — Boston Brick Stencil Set